onnx.h#

 provide add_foo() and clr_foo(), and store their values in a

-onnx::utils::RepeatedField or
+onnx_light::utils::RepeatedField or

-onnx::utils::RepeatedProtoField container.
+onnx_light::utils::RepeatedProtoField container.

 Optional fields (FIELD_OPTIONAL, FIELD_OPTIONAL_ENUM) wrap their value

-in onnx::utils::OptionalField or
+in onnx_light::utils::OptionalField or

-onnx::utils::OptionalEnumField and add reset_foo() and
+onnx_light::utils::OptionalEnumField and add reset_foo() and

 add_foo() members.